HandyPlugins/simply-disable-comments/readme.txt

 * <a href="https://handyplugins.co/handywriter/" rel="friend">Handywriter</a> – AI-powered writing assistant that can help you create content for your WordPress.
 * <a href="https://handyplugins.co/paddlepress-pro/" rel="friend">PaddlePress PRO</a> – Paddle Plugin for WordPress
 * <a href="https://poweredcache.com/" rel="friend">Powered Cache</a> – Caching and Optimization for WordPress – Easily Improve PageSpeed & Web Vitals Score
+* <a href="https://handyplugins.co/wp-accessibility-toolkit/" rel="friend">WP Accessibility Toolkit</a> – A collection of tools to help you make your WordPress more accessible.

 = Contributing & Bug Report =
 Bug reports and pull requests are welcome on [Github](https://github.com/HandyPlugins/simply-disable-comments).